DICK'S Sporting Goods Inc. (DKS) Shares Down Despite Recent Market Volatility

-The stock of DICK’S Sporting Goods Inc. (NYSE: DKS) has decreased by -3.92 when compared to last closing price of 138.06.Despite this, the company has seen a loss of -5.96% in its stock price over the last five trading days.
+The stock of DICK’S Sporting Goods Inc. (NYSE: DKS) has decreased by -6.80 when compared to last closing price of 135.91.Despite this, the company has seen a loss of -9.52% in its stock price over the last five trading days.
 The Wall Street Journal reported on 11/22/22 that Best Buy, Dick’s Ease Fears About Holiday Spending

 Is It Worth Investing in DICK’S Sporting Goods Inc. (NYSE: DKS) Right Now?